hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ProtocolConnectEARL.md

 ~~~~
 <div="terminal">
 <cmd>Alice4> device complete
-<rsp>   Device UDF = MCAE-LHYD-7TBQ-LOVT-GPE7-I3PX-6MQ3
+<rsp>   Device UDF = MBY6-TMUL-EY7I-EYSE-3XSH-7LWA-DXX7
    Account = alice@example.com
-   Account UDF = MC6L-GFYJ-7EOP-2OWN-24ZJ-4RC7-EXTW
+   Account UDF = MANR-I5NN-5ZQH-APAD-4XOK-HR3F-L2FR
 </div>
 ~~~~

->> The poll claim result.

 ### Phase 5

-Completion of the device is the same as before.
+Having been advised that an account has published a claim to bind to it, the device posts a connection Complete request to the specified account and completes the connection process as before.